Mahendra Highway: Dhalkebar to Hetauda

 The Mahendra Highway continues its westward course through the Terai landscape.
 It crosses the Balan Nadi 43 km before Janakpur junction, and another 14 km later, the Kamla Nadi river.

 Janakpur, a town with more than a hundred temples, is 169 km from Biratnagar and 106 km from Birgunj.
 Janakpur lies 25 km south of the Mahendra Highway junction Dhalkebar.
-Hindu mythology identifies Janakpur as the capital of the ancient kingdom of Mithila.
+Hindu history identifies Janakpur as the capital of the ancient kingdom of Mithila.

-At bardibas, the Highway meets with BP highway which is currently the shortest route to connect Kathmandu with the terai region.
+At Bardibas, the Highway meets with BP highway which is currently the shortest route to connect Kathmandu with the terai region.

 At Pathlaiya, Mahendra Highway reaches the Tribhuvan Highway near the Indian border at Raxaul/Birganj 30 km to the south.
 Kathmandu is 253 km (by highway) north of this junction.
 The two highways join to cross the Siwalik Range to Hetauda in Chitwan Valley.
-The 109 Km Dhalkebar- Pathlaiya section of the road in this highway was built by soviet Union while the Pathlaiya - Hetauda Section being part of the Tribhuvan highway was already built completed by India in 1956 however was only handed over to Nepal government in 1965.
+The 109 km Dhalkebar-Pathlaiya section of the road in this highway was built by soviet Union while the Pathlaiya - Hetauda Section being part of the Tribhuvan highway was already built completed by India in 1956 however was only handed over to Nepal government in 1965.